Loft Conversion Cost

 This is set out in the building regulations, and mostly due to the fact that in the event of a fire, a fixed staircase is classed as a designated means of escape.

-Legally you would not be able to consider it an extra room such as a bedroom, study etc.. and while it may still add some value to your home, it would not be as nearly as much as a full conversion with staircase.
+Legally, you won't be able to market it as an extra room, such as a bedroom, and while it may still add some value to your home, it won't be as much as a fully-formed conversion with a staircase.

 Feature Loft Conversion (with Staircase) Loft Room (with Ladder)